Jammu and Kashmir has a population of about 1.39 crore across 20 districts, with roughly 39.9 lakh young people aged 15 to 29.

-Government-funded short skill courses under PMKVY in Jammu and Kashmir most often train young people as Traditional Hand Embroiderer, Hand Embroiderer (Addawala), Domestic IT Helpdesk Attendant.
+Government-funded short skill courses under PMKVY in Jammu and Kashmir most often train young people as Traditional Hand Embroiderer, Hand Embroiderer (Addawala), CCTV Installation Technician.

 The most-taken Industrial Training Institute (ITI) trades by admission are Computer Operator and Programming Assistant (NSQF), Stenographer & Secretarial Assistant (English) (NSQF), Plumber (NSQF).